-Horus Heresy was collectible card game developed by Sabertooth Games that explored the birth of the Warhammer 40,000 universe.
+Horus Heresy was a collectible card game developed by Sabertooth Games set in the predawn of the Warhammer 40,000 universe - and the events that set up the entire 40K mythos.
+For fans, it doesn't get more lore-critical than this.

-I designed and illustrated card frames/UI symbols, reviewed all commissioned art, directed key/hero pieces for marketing, built brand guidelines for game, marketing materials, and rule books.
+I designed and illustrated card frames and UI symbols, reviewed all commissioned art, directed key and hero pieces for marketing, built the brand guidelines, wrote card flavor text, and designed packaging, marketing materials, and rulebooks.
+When the IP is this foundational to a fanbase, every creative decision is load-bearing.

 Final